Ian Donald Roy McDonald: World War I service

-The younger McDonald joined the Royal Flying Corps in 1916 and became a fighter pilot.
+McDonald joined the Royal Flying Corps in 1916 and became a fighter pilot.
 On 26 April 1917, he was appointed a flying officer with the rank of temporary second lieutenant.
 He was first assigned to 39 (Home Defence) Squadron.
 From there, he transferred to A Flight, 24 Squadron on 11 July 1917.
 Flying an Airco DH.5, he scored his first three victories between 30 November and 10 December 1917.
 Then the squadron upgraded to Royal Aircraft Factory SE.5as.
 McDonald began to score with his new machine; his second victory on 26 February 1918, shared with Ronald T. Mark, Herbert Richardson, and three other pilots, made McDonald an ace.

 McDonald missed scoring in March, but was appointed as a flight commander with the rank of temporary captain on the 15th.
 He tallied six wins in April, four in May, and three in the first week in June.
 Then, on 17 June, teaming with Horace Barton, George Owen Johnson, and C. E. Walton, he forced down into captivity one of Germany's leading aces, Kurt Wüsthoff.
-Four days later, McDonald went for a rest.
 He had become the squadron's second scoring ace.